 Hovenden’s self-portraits reveal his artwork as simultaneously conventional and original.
+Conventional in style, but unconventional in pose.
 In the costumed self-portrait of 1879, the second figure is his wife, Helen Corson Hovenden (1846-1935).

 In 1886, after his friend Thomas Eakins (1844-1916) was removed as lead instructor at the Pennsylvania Academy of Fine Arts, Hovenden replaced him.
 Among his students were Henry Ossawa Tanner (1859-1937) and Robert Henri (1865-1929).

 Hovenden’s portrait of ethnologist Frank Hamilton Cushing (1857-1900), with hints of impressionism, is a fine portrait.
-Yet when Thomas Eakins painted the same subject five years, the representation of Cushing took on a new life.
+Yet when Thomas Eakins painted the same subject five years later, the representation of Cushing took on a new life.
 In Eakins’ earth and rust tones, Hovenden deserves a nod of homage.

 Hovenden’s painting, Last Moments of John Brown, was so appealing and popular that his image of the controversial man was fixed in the American mind for decades.
-Then, in 1938-1940, in the Kansas Statehouse Mural, Tragic Prelude, John Steuart Curry (1897-1946) merged Hovenden’s recognizable image with Michelangelo’s God in the Sistine Chapel and sculpture of Moses in Rome and added his own perception.
+Then, in 1938-1940, in the Kansas Statehouse Mural, Tragic Prelude, John Steuart Curry (1897-1946) merged Hovenden’s recognizable image with Michelangelo’s God in the Sistine Chapel and sculpture of Moses in Rome.
 Curry unforgettably altered the conception of John Brown.
-He could not have done it without the previously indelible image by Thomas Hovenden.

 Michael Schantz, Thomas Hovenden: American Painter of Hearth and Homeland, http://www.tfaoi.com/aa/8aa/8aa547.htm